eolesinski/poliscipy/docs/example-3.md

 nav_order: 3
 ---

-# Plotting Post-Reconstruction Electoral College Maps with PoliSciPy
+# Plotting Civil War and Reconstruction Electoral College Maps with PoliSciPy

-During the post-Reconstruction era, the political landscape of the United States underwent significant shifts.
-Several Southern states were excluded from participating in presidential elections, particularly in the elections immediately following the Civil War.
-Using PoliSciPy, we can visualize these historical electoral maps, capturing the impact of Reconstruction policies on the Electoral College.
+During the Civil War and post-Reconstruction era, the political landscape of the United States underwent significant shifts.
+Several Southern states were excluded from participating in presidential elections entirly, particularly in the elections of 1864, 1868, and 1872.
+Using PoliSciPy, we can visualize these historical electoral maps, capturing the impact of Sessesion and Reconstruction policies on the Electoral College.

 ---